josbeir/cakephp-docs-md/docs/5/en/controllers/request-response.md

 // $foo == null
 ```

-You can also use [body-parser-middleware](#body-parser-middleware) to parse request body of different
+You can also use [Body Parser Middleware](#body-parser-middleware) to parse request body of different
 content types into an array, so that it's accessible through `ServerRequest::getData()`.

 If you want to access all the data parameters you can use